Omkar211202/Omkar_Notes/content/Actuarial/FM/Annuities.md

 ## Annuity Due:
 Annuity due is an annuity where the first payment is made at the beginning of the first year.

-Present value of annuity due: (calculated on the year of the first payment)
+Present value of annuity due: (calculated on the year of the first payment, assuming 1 is payment)
 $$
 a-due PV=\dfrac{1-v^n}{d}
 $$

-Accumulated value / Future value of annuity due: (calculated a year after the last payment)
+Accumulated value / Future value of annuity due: (calculated a year after the last payment, assuming 1 is payment)
 $$
 a-due FV=\dfrac{(1+i)^n-1}{d}
 $$